hx2A/py5website/tutorials/py5-modes.rst

 This will create a non-animated sketch featuring a red square with white background.

 PDE Mode will be more interesting and useful once it is integrated into a suitable editor such as the PDE, or maybe a different editor intended for Python like `Thonny <https://thonny.org/>`_ or `Mu <https://codewith.mu/>`_.

+The operation of PDE Mode does some inefficient things behind the scenes in order to work correctly, and has a few bugs.
+This is fixable but will require some C coding.

 .. important::